-Products and services Nature, timing of satisfaction of performance obligations and significant payment terms Finished Goods Sales revenue is recognized at a point in time when the customer obtains control over the goods which is usually when the customer has receipted the goods for local sales or at bill of lading date for expected sales.
-Sales are due for settlement with in terms of 30 days to 90 days of sale.
-Water Cooler Usage Fee Cooler sales revenue is recognized when the company has transferred the customer the water cooler.
-Sales are due for settlement with in terms of cash on delivery (COD) to 90 days of sale.
-Other Services Sales are recognised at a point in time and are due for settlement with in terms of 30 days to 90 days of sale.
+Products and services Nature, timing of satisfaction of performance obligations and significant payment terms Finished Goods Sales revenue is recognised at a point in time when the customer obtains control over the goods which is usually when the customer has receipted the goods for local sales or at bill of lading date for expected sales.
+Sales are due for settlement within terms of 30 days to 90 days of sale.
+Water Cooler Usage Fee Cooler sales revenue is recognised when the company has transferred the customer the cooler.
+Sales are due for settlement within terms of cash on delivery (COD) to 90 days of sale.
+Other Services Sales are recognised at a point in time and are due for settlement within terms of 30 days to 90 days of sale.